dfox/graybox-testing.org/what/index.md

 [black box testing](https://en.wikipedia.org/wiki/Black-box_testing),
 the application is tested "from outside", without any knowledge of how the system functions internally.
-This is often done via the user interface, but could also be a unit test at a deeper layer of an application.
+This is often done via the user interface, but could also be at a deeper layer of an application.
 For the purposes of this site, we'll focus on user interface testing.

-A black box test validates that given a series of steps that a user performs in an application, that the user interface responds as intended.
+A black box test validates a series of steps that a user performs in an application and that the user interface responds as intended.
 It does not have knowledge of, and therefore cannot validate, the internal state of the application, other than can be inferred from the user interface itself.

 With modern tools, these kinds of tests can be automated.
 This significantly decreases the cost of running the tests regularly.
-However, even if they can be automated, it's often advisable to test manually as well.
+However, even if they are automated, it's important to test manually as well.
 Automated tests can verify functionality, but can't tell if a user interface element is misaligned or a button can't be pressed because of a [z-index](https://developer.mozilla.org/en-US/docs/Web/CSS/z-index) bug.
 Therefore it's important to have a way to share a test between both humans and computers.
 That way automated tests can be run